 The tonometer is the device that aids the doctor in measuring the intraocular pressure (IOP) of the eye.
 They don’t require a lot of maintenance, just replacing the disposable tip covers after administering a test.
 There are different forms of tonometry tests, such as indentation tonometry with a Tono-pen or an air puff tonometer.
 Make sure you regularly schedule tonometry tests.
 They help identify internal eye pressure and determine if a patient is suffering from vision loss due to damaged optic nerves from glaucoma.

-If the patient can’t give feedback to the doctor’s A and B questions due to age and physical or mental conditions, the ophthalmologist will use a retinoscope to measure refractive error instead.
-The ophthalmologist will shine a beam of light onto the retina to examine its movement.
-The retinoscope allows the doctor to place various lenses in front of the eye until this movement stops, which helps determine the correct prescription for the patient.
+Sometimes, patients can’t participate in the A and B questions provided by the doctor during the phoropter exam.
+The ophthalmologist will then use a retinoscope to measure refractive error instead.
+A beam of light will shine onto the retina to inspect its movement.
+This movement helps the eye doctor determine the proper prescription for the patient.

 The eye doctor will use an ophthalmoscope to examine the eye’s interior.
 The built-in mirrors and light source provide the perfect combination for the doctor to thoroughly inspect the retina.
 Usually, the eye doctor will utilize dilating eye drops for a closer look at the eye’s interior.

 Turn to Automated Ophthalmics for all your ophthalmology supplies.